Digital-Innovation-Lab/dhpress/README.md

 == Changelog ==

+= 2.7 =
+* Translate DH Press into other languages!
+* Entry Points are now sorted by drag-and-drop when editing a project
+* Ability to reset short text mote legend colors to a gradient or random colors
+* Improved project setting testing and error checking
+* Eliminated WordPress theme interference
+* Many user interface improvements and bug fixes

 = 2.6 =
 * Map view marker clustering (can be turned on or off)
 * Map views can display Markers as points, lines or polygons